Pearson Cup

 The Pearson Cup (Coupe Pearson) was an annual midseason Major League Baseball rivalry between former Canadian rivals, the Toronto Blue Jays and Montreal Expos.
 Named after former prime minister Lester B. Pearson, it was originally created to raise money for minor league baseball in Canada.
-In later years, it was incorporated into the interleague baseball schedule.
+In later years, it was incorporated into the regular season interleague baseball schedule.

 The series began in 1978, and ran until 1986.
 Due to a strike, no game was played in 1981.
 In 2003, the series was revived as part of the Blue Jays–Expos interleague rivalry.
 It continued on into the 2004 season, after which the Expos moved to Washington, D.C., and became the Washington Nationals.
 The cup is now on display in the Canadian Baseball Hall of Fame in St. Marys, Ontario.

 Results

 From 1978 to 1986, the Cup was awarded after a one-game exhibition, that had no effect on the major league standings.
 The 1979 and 1985 games were abandoned as ties due to time constraints; in 1979 the Expos had to catch an airplane flight, while in 1985 the Jays had to catch a flight.

 The game was suspended in 1987 as the two teams could not find a mutually agreeable date to play the game.
 There was discussion about reviving the game in the preseason, or playing it in another Canadian city such as Vancouver, but this never took place.

 During the 2003 and 2004 series, the Cup was awarded after a six-game set, three in Toronto and three in Montreal.
 These games counted in major-league standings and were played during the regular season.